Rich Homemade Hot Chocolate Mix Recipe

-My family always yearns for good hot chocolate in wintertime.
+My family yearn for a good hot chocolate drink in wintertime.
 The best tasting hot chocolate is always made from scratch by melting the chocolate in hot milk in a pan simmering on the stove.
 But that takes time and effort, and sometimes you need that hot drink fast!

-Dutch cocoa powder is less acidic than natural cocoa powder, and I found it makes a more pleasant hot cocoa mix.
+- Cocoa powder–I recommend using dutch cocoa powder.
+It is less acidic than natural cocoa powder, and I found it makes a more pleasant hot cocoa mix.
 It also makes your drink darker, which is visually more pleasing to me.

 Bittersweet chocolate contains 60-70% cacao and has less sugar, where semisweet chocolate has 30-40% cacao.
 You can use either one, depending on your personal preference.
 I prefer bittersweet for its deeper flavor.

-Making homemade hot chocolate mix is super easy when you use a food processor.
+Making homemade hot chocolate mix is super simple when you use a food processor.

-Combine the powdered milk, dutch cocoa powder, sugar, cornstarch and salt in a food processor.
+Step 1: Combine the powdered milk, dutch cocoa powder, sugar, chocolate pieces, cornstarch and salt in a food processor.
 Pulse the ingredients in the food processor until the chocolate is finely ground.

 The recommended ratio for a cup of hot chocolate is;